munechika-koyo/smartdoor/README.md

 ```bash
 smartdoor service --register
 ```
 Then, the service will be ready for start.
+Simaltenously, the `pigpiod` service will be registered if `pigpio` library is installed.

 To manually start it, execute the following command:
 ```bash
 smartdoor service --start
 ```